 The Tasmanian Operational Requirements for Group Training Organisations consists of a Guide to Registration and a Registration Toolkit.

 The period of registration, which commences from the date of approval for ‘new’ GTOs, is for five years unless circumstances dictate a shorter term of registration.
 Such circumstances might be:

 Interstate-registered GTOs should follow the Steps to Registration to apply for registration as a GTO in Tasmania but should also provide their latest external audit report against the National Standards for GTOs.

 Templates are available to assist organisations with their application to register as a GTO.

-An organisation offering group training services may operate in Tasmania without being registered provided the organisation has less than 10 apprentice / trainee placements with host employer(s).
+An organisation offering group training services may operate in Tasmania without being registered provided the organisation has only 10 or fewer apprentice / trainee placements with host employer(s).
 However, such organisations would not be eligible for some state and Australian Government funding.